rosano/kommit/os-app/open-guide/text.en.md

 During a review, the cards will be presented in a random order.
 Try to recall the opposite side without looking, then *Flip* the card to reveal the following response buttons to schedule the card's next appearance:

 - *This session*: within the next ten minutes,
-- *Sooner*
+- *Closer*
     - First time: within the next ten minutes
     - Second time: after a day or so
     - Subsequently: after progressively larger periods
 - *Normal*
     - First time: within the next ten minutes
     - Second time: after a few days
-    - Subsequently: after progressively larger periods, moreso than *Sooner*
+    - Subsequently: after progressively larger periods, moreso than *Closer*
 - *Later*
     - First time: after four days
     - Subsequently: after progressively larger periods, moreso than *Normal*